marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 Having reformulated the problem as a constraint optimization, we proceed in three steps:

 1. we introduce a generic Lagrangian multiplier $\lambda(x, t, \alpha)$;
-2. we integrate by parts;
+2. we integrate by parts over the entire space-time domain;
-3. we define define a "good" $\lambda$ such that most terms disappears and we can compute the risk sensitivities $R_\ell$ efficiently.
+3. we define define a "good" $\lambda(x, t, \alpha)$ such that most terms disappears and we can compute the risk sensitivities $R_\ell$ efficiently.

-To do that, we start from the definition of the price itself, written as an integral of the solution at $t=0$ multiplied by the Dirac delta function.
+To do that, we start from the definition of the price itself, written as an integral of the solution at $t=0$ multiplied by the Dirac delta function as done above.
 After several (easy) manipulations, we obtain

 $$
 R_\ell(\alpha^\star) = \int_0^T \int_{\mathbb{R}^d} \lambda(x, t, \alpha^\star)